Student Tuition Appeals and Late Drops

 Please note that while the "medical hold" is in effect you will not be able to register.
 We hope you will be able to return to your studies at Ohio University which you can do after medical clearance has been granted by a health care professional treating your condition.

-Circumstances generally not sufficient to support a tuition appeal include, but are not limited to:
+The following circumstances are generally not sufficient to support a tuition appeal include, but are not limited to:

 - insufficient financial aid and/or financial hardship